Zucchini Bites

 Ingredients & substitutions

-Zucchini (or courgettes for my UK readers): also a mix of yellow squash and zucchini would work too.
+Zucchini (or courgettes for my UK readers): alternatively, a mix of yellow squash and zucchini would also work.

-Breadcrumbs: it holds the ingredients together and absorbs the moisture.
+Breadcrumbs: To hold the ingredients together and absorb moisture.

-Parmesan: don’t skip the parmesan, it adds texture and wonderful savory flavor.
-Pecorino cheese works just fine instead of parmesan.
+Parmesan: Don’t skip the parmesan; it adds texture and wonderful savory flavor.
+Pecorino cheese works just as well as Parmesan.

-Garlic: I hold back a bit on the garlic here and I use a small garlic clove as its flavour can be actually quite dominant for these zucchini bites.
+Garlic: I hold back a bit on the garlic here, using a small garlic clove, as its flavour can be pretty dominant for these zucchini bites.

-Fresh parsley: yes, fresh parsley and zucchini make the perfect combo that works great in this recipe.
-But you can use some fresh basil or dill instead of parsley.
+Fresh parsley: Yes, fresh parsley and zucchini make the perfect combo that works great in this recipe.
+However, you can use fresh basil or dill as a substitute for parsley.

-Salt & pepper: to make the final flavor pops.
+Salt & pepper: to make the final flavor pop.

 Top view of a white plate full of zucchini bites served with aioli sauce.